What: autumn trail hike across the Sierra Nevada.

 We mailed resupply packages to the Carnelian Bay and Foresthill Post Offices.
 There is also a Post Office in Squaw Valley, but it is off route.
 Other sources of food along the route are marked on our Caltopo map.

 Many water sources have been marked on the Caltopo map.
-The sources we marked had water in October 2019 following an abnormally wet winter.
+The sources we marked had water in October 2019 following an above average wet winter.
 Some may not be reliable following low-snowpack winters.
 Be aware that there are several long ridgetop stretches on this walk without any reliable water sources at all.
 Many of our campsites were dry and had no nearby water sources.
 There are beaver in this region, so treating water for giardia is prudent.

 We camped every night at decent to excellent sites.
 The trail is often on steep slopes, so finding flat, level, and clear sites was sometimes a challenge.
-Starting mid-afternoon, we studied our topo maps and identified potentially level areas near the trail that we could target for our camps.
+Starting late-afternoon, we studied our topo maps and identified potentially level areas near the trail that we could target for our camps.
 We saw very few previously used campsites and we practiced LNT campsite management.
 The route might be well suited for using hammocks, but we do not use one and do not guarantee hammock viability.